 On May 14 Fred Brunckhorst III filed a legal action with the U.S. District Court for the Southern District of New York, alleging that “Eric, apparently motivated by breathtaking greed, asserts and threatens to pursue claims that Frank is not entitled to acquire the Barbara Brunckhorst Shares…Eric appeared prepared to line his own pockets at the expense of the charities that were so important to Barbara to support.”

-If you need assistance with your own planning, schedule a consultation with The Karp Law Firm’s estate planning lawyers by calling 561-625-1100.
+For assistance with your own planning, schedule a consultation with The Karp Law Firm’s estate planning lawyers.
+Call 561-625-1100.